Car Accident Injuries and Compensation

 recover damages from the party or parties who caused the accident.

-compensate them for their physical injuries, such as broken bones, spinal
+them for their physical injuries, such as broken bones,

-cord injuries and head injuries; and also for their physical pain and
+spinal cord injuries and head injuries; and also for their physical pain and their mental and

 Damages may also be sought to pay for the victim's medical bills that

-arose directly after and because of the car accident, in addition to reasonable
+arose directly after and because of the auto accident, in addition to

-future medical bills.
-If the victim requires rehabilitative services or
+reasonable future medical bills.
+If the victim requires rehabilitative

-accommodations, such as physical therapy or a ramp leading to the home,
+services or accommodations, such as physical therapy or a ramp leading

-these costs may be recovered.
-The car accident victim may also recover
+to the home, these costs may be recovered.
+The car accident victim may

-lost wages (past and future) and property damages for personal property
+also recover lost wages (past and future) and property damages for personal

 In addition to the obvious cuts, broken bones and other physical injuries,